troyfitzg/GE2019-2020-Assignment/README.md

 The game will use procedural generation to create the enviroment for the player to move along.

 The audio will react with things like obstacles and the overall environment, changing the color and shape.

+The player will control a character that moves automatically forward, the player must move from left to right along lanes avoiding obstacles to gain a high score.
+As the player progresses further the characters speed will increase making the game more difficult.